-Even in today's warming climate of water regulation, there are still a few ways to use water without a permit, say for drinking, bathing, feeding cows, or . . . exploring for oil and gas.
-This paper discusses exempt uses of surface water and groundwater recognized in Chapters 11 and 36 of the Texas Water Code.
-The paper also discusses how various groundwater conservation districts have applied Chapter 36 exemptions in their rules, and the distinction between diffused surface water and state surface water.
+This paper describes what rights a landowner has to use water available on the land without seeking approval for the use.
+It does not address use requiring a permit from the TCEQ or a groundwater conservation district.
+It will explore exempt uses of surface water and groundwater recognized in Chapters 11 and 36 of the Texas Water Code.
+The paper also discusses how various groundwater conservation districts have applied Chapter 36 exemptions in their rules, and the distinction between diffused surface water and state surface water and what that means for the landowner.